Demae Channel: Shutdown

 Because the service did not use WiiConnect24, Demae Channel continued to work after this service was discontinued.
 However, both versions were announced to be removed from the Wii Shop Channel and the Nintendo eShop on 22 February 2017, and the service was finally discontinued on 31 March 2017.

 Legacy

-The channel received a lot of interest, mainly from overseas audiences, when content creator Thomas Game Docs uploaded a video to YouTube about it in May 2019.
+The channel received a lot of interest, mainly from overseas audiences.

 In 2020 a group of Wii homebrew developers started a project to make a custom replacement server for Wii no Ma called WiiLink, and in August 2022, support for Demae Channel was added.
 The revival project allowed access to the channel again, and users in the United States and Canada can order pizza again through a link with the Domino's Pizza service.
 In April 2023, support for Deliveroo was added, expanding support to more countries, until it ended in September 2023.
+On April 12, 2026, WiiLink released the Damae Channel for European countries with the Just Eat service.